Summer Discovery: History

 Summer Discovery was founded in 1966 when Mike and Judy Musiker founded Musiker Student Tours.
 Their sons, Bob and Jimmy Musiker, joined the organization in the early 1980s and assumed ownership in 1992.
-That year, the organization changed names from Musiker Student Tours, Inc. to Musiker Discovery Programs, Inc. to reflect the broad offerings available to students that now include pre-college enrichment, middle school enrichment, and gifted student programs.
+That year, the organization changed names from Musiker Student Tours, Inc. to Musiker Discovery Programs, Inc. to reflect the multiple offerings available.

-The first Summer Discovery program began at UCLA in 1986, with locations and program offerings expanding tremendously since then.
-In 2009, Summer Discovery formed a partnership with Jeter's Leaders.
-The joint venture awards Jeter's Leaders scholarships to attend Summer Discovery programs at colleges and universities in the U.S.
+The first Summer Discovery program began at UCLA in 1986.
+In 2009, Summer Discovery formed a partnership with Jeter's Leaders, awarding scholarships to attend Summer Discovery programs at colleges and universities in the U.S.

 In 2010, Summer Discovery partnered with Dream Careers to acquire Career Explorations and form Discovery Internships LLC.
 In 2020, Summer Discovery ceased offering its Discovery Internships program to focus more on pre-college programs worldwide.

 In 2018, Summer Discovery was acquired by Verlinvest, which is now the majority owner of Summer Discovery.

 In 2020, Summer Discovery launched Summer Discovery Online in response to the worldwide COVID-19 pandemic.
-This program partners with universities to bring virtual, pre-college courses to students across the world.
+This program partners with universities to provide virtual pre-college courses.

 In 2020, Summer Discovery acquired Summer Institute for the Gifted (SIG).
 Through Summer Institute for the Gifted (SIG), Summer Discovery provides academic summer programs for gifted, academically talented, and creative students ages 5–17.

-Student Tours

-The ‘Discover America’ student tour started in 1967, the European program in 1969, the camping program in 1983, the ‘Alaskan Hawaii’ program in 1986.

-In the fall of 2008, Summer Discovery ceased offering student tours.